open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 times, there could be an upstream library that doesn't emit what you expected for OTel.

-He tells a story about the time he  migrated their grpc util package (which is now in Go contrib) and found an issue with propagation.
+He tells a story about the time he  migrated their gRPC util package (which is now in Go contrib) and found an issue with propagation.

 "I was trying to understand what’s going wrong here.
 When I looked at the code –